Frequently Asked Questions for Traffic School in Wisconsin

 It can!
 You’ll need to check with your insurance provider to make sure they offer reduced rates to drivers who complete a Wisconsin defensive driving course.

 If your insurance provider authorizes you to take our online Wisconsin defensive driving course for a discount, or if your court allows you to take it to dismiss a ticket, you’ll need to provide them with a copy of your certificate of completion.
-When you finish the final exam of your Wisconsin traffic school (before 3PM Central time), we will get your certificate of completion in the mail to you that same day.
-We deliver via U.S. Mail for free, and have your certificate to your door within 5-7 days of shipment.
-If you need it sooner, you can choose from one of our FedEx options for expedited shipping.
+When you finish the final exam of your Wisconsin traffic school, we will get your certificate of completion to you in your inbox that same day.

-Note: I Drive Safely will submit certificates directly to the City of Brookfield Municipal Court and the Village of Greendale.
+Note: I Drive Safely will report the course completion directly to the City of Brookfield Municipal Court, the Village of Greendale and the Muskego Municipal Court.

 Your Wisconsin defensive driving course is not timed, so you can take the course at your own pace.
 Your course material is divided into 8 chapters, each dealing with a single subject – this makes it easier for you to learn the material, and also helps you organize your own schedule when taking the course.
 You can complete it in a single day, or spread it over a few days.